amirmasoudabdol/SAM/docs/design.rst

 ``SelectionStrategy`` implements the logic behind accepting or rejecting a submission.
-The simplest algorithms are mainly working with *p*-values and based their decision on simple threshold check.
+The simplest algorithms are mainly working with *p*-values and based their decision on a simple threshold check.
 However, more elaborate selection strategies can incorporate different metrics or criteria (e.g., pre-registration, sample sizes, or meta-analysis) into their final decision.
 For instance, if appropriate, a journal can have an updated